rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

 ### Prerequisites

-- Have Section I to Section III done without any errors
+- Have Section I, II, and III done without any errors

 ### Build Instructions